jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment2.md

 Total Points: 100

-1. **Stats files (20 points total)**: Each stats/config file is worth 1 point if it is submitted, 0 otherwise.
+1. **Stats files (20 points total)**: for each missing stats/config (according to the table shown above) 1 point will be reduced (20 points reduced, if none submitted).
 2. **20 points for compiling daxpy.cpp file by running `make` using your Makefile.**
 2. **20 for gem5 executing the run.py script.**
 5. **Report (40 points)**: Each of the 4 questions is worth 10 points.
 Partial credit will be given for answers that do not fully answer the question.